 Four years later the Chester County Historical Society began to push for the preservation of the guns.
-For the next five years the officers of the Historical Society managed to find the right combination of people to complete the mission.
+For the next five years former Museum Director Scott Coleman, on behalf of the Historical Society,worked to find the right combination of people to complete the mission.

 Historical Society volunteer and South Carolina Artillery Historian, Jack Marlar of Fountain Inn, S.C., made the necessary contacts for the guns to be transported from Columbia to Laurens, S.C. to be x-rayed (radio graphed) at B.F.
 Shaw, Inc. This was the only facility with a machine powerful enough to penetrate the thick iron.
 Only two of the tubes were x-rayed.